Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Prequalify with your top choices to compare the rates you might expect if you were to go through with the application.
 But make sure the lender offers a soft credit pull.

-• Compare lenders by more than only interest rate
+Compare lenders by more than only interest rate

 Personal loan interest rates are one of the most important factors when it comes to how much you spend.
-But they’re not the be-all, end-all when you’re looking to keep your monthly payment low and your costs down.
+However, they’re not the be-all, end-all when you’re looking to keep your monthly payment low and your costs down.

-APR: A lower interest rate doesn’t mean much if the fees that your lender charges make the APR higher than other personal loans you qualify for.
+APR: A lower interest rate doesn’t mean much if the fees your lender charges make the APR higher than other personal loans you qualify for.

 Discounts: Any discount to your interest rate or APR can significantly reduce your costs.
 Not all lenders offer discounts, so be on the lookout for those that do.

-4 common personal loan fees
+Common personal loan fees include

-• A nonsufficient funds fee (NSF), also known as a returned check or returned payment fee, will be charged if a payment bounces from your account.
-Typically it’s the same as a late fee, though sometimes it’s slightly higher.
+• Nonsufficient funds fee.
+A nonsufficient funds fee (NSF), also known as a returned check or returned payment fee, will be charged if your payment bounces.
+Typically, it’s the same as a late fee, though sometimes it’s slightly higher.
+This fee is also not included in the APR.

 Be aware of your monthly payment